NikosAlexandris/pvgis-prototype/docs/index.md

 [JRC]: https://joint-research-centre.ec.europa.eu/index_en

+The content is designed to help you navigate through the features, capabilities, and detailed references for the PVGIS command line interface (CLI), its Web application programming interface (Web API), and its core API.
+(1)
+{ .annotate }

+1. The _Web_ API is not the same at the _core_ API.
+   The former _consumes_ the latter to produce a FastAPI-based Web API interface.

 ## Features & Capabilities

 PVGIS
-offers cost-free public service insights on solar radiation and photovoltaic performance, providing location-specific estimates of power output for systems using various PV (Photo Voltaic) technologies.
+offers cost-free public service insights on solar radiation and photovoltaic performance, providing location-specific estimates of power output for systems using various PV technologies.

 <div class="grid cards" markdown>